Looking to exit your business? There are two must-haves you need.

 Sometimes, a business owner who’s selling their business might be a little bit apprehensive about handing over their balance sheet to a prospective buyer if their business has debt.

-It’s okay to be worried about this.
+It’s okay to worry about this.
 But here’s the thing – some debt is fine as long as you’re open about it.
 If you aren’t, a buyer simply won’t buy your business.

 How long do your current financial records need to stretch back?

-Ideally, you should have financial records that cover the last twelve to twenty four months.
-However, this depends on how much your business is valued at.
+Ideally, you should have financial records that cover the last twelve to twenty-four months.
+However, this depends on how much your business is valued.
 The higher its valuation, the more extensive your financial history needs to be.
 This is because the buyer is obviously taking a bigger risk, and therefore they will want to see more detailed, extensive financial records.
 If you don’t make this information available, they simply won’t buy – and you won’t exit.

 Naturally, clarifying your finances is no easy task.
 You could do it all yourself, but it helps to work with a bookkeeper, or even a broker, who will value your business and keep track of your finances.
 Numerous small business owners who try to do it themselves mistakenly assume they’ve got everything in order, but when it comes to the crunch, their numbers are incorrect.
 This alone can cause distrust among potential buyers.

 If your business is dependent on you in order to run smoothly and successfully – in other words, you have to be there at all times, overseeing operations – it isn’t a sellable asset.
 And that means that you can’t exit just yet.

 Picture it.
 A prospective buyer purchases your company … but then discovers that they can’t run it unless you’re there.

 Except, you’re not there anymore.
 You’ve moved on to your next venture!